-F.2.8 Communication Links Between Watchdog and Secondary, and Between Primary and Secondary, Are Down
+Communication links between the Watchdog and Secondary, and between the Primary and Secondary, are down Scenario

 The connection between the Watchdog and the Secondary server, and the connection between the Primary server and Secondary, server are broken.

 The Primary server can continue operations even when its links to the Secondary server and the Watchdog are down.
 Switch the Primary server to the PRIMARY ALONE state, if it is not already in PRIMARY ALONE state.
 Later, when the Secondary is up again, synchronize it with the Primary.